-During 2020, the member Districts of GMA 8 met On-Line on February 26, May 15, Augurst 7 and October 27 to participate in joint planning as required under Chapter 36.108, Texas Water Code.
+During 2020, the member Districts of GMA 8 met In Person on February 26, and On-Line May 15, August 7 and October 27 to participate in joint planning as required under Chapter 36.108, Texas Water Code.

 POSGCD continues to host meetings for GMA 12, and serves as the primary contact for GMA 12.
 The District's General Manager serves as the GMA 12 Representative on the Brazos G Regional Water Planning Group.
-During 2020, on the dates of January 29, July 24, September 18, October 22, and December 10 the member districts of GMA 12 met in Milano, TX to participate in joint planning as required under Section 36.108, Texas Water Code.
+During 2020, the meeting was In Person January 29, and On Line July 24, September 18, October 22, and December 10 the member districts of GMA 12 met in Milano, TX to participate in joint planning as required under Section 36.108, Texas Water Code.